 If you do want your pearly penile papules removed, see Dr Michael Rich at ENRICH Clinic and have them vapourised on the spot by a laser.
 Quick, simple, and easy – and gone for good!
 There are no returns on PPPs.

-The laser treatment isn’t painful, but you will need to take care as the small wounds heal up, which takes about a week.
-At ENRICH Clinic, Dr Rich performs the pearly penile papule removal procedure – he is one of the most experienced doctors performing this small surgery in Australia.
+The laser treatment isn’t usually painful, uncomfortable yes, but topical anesthetic is applied before treatment.
+You will need to take care as the small wounds heal up, which takes about a week.
+Read your after care instructions and follow them to the letter for this delicate area.
+At ENRICH Clinic, Dr Rich performs the pearly penile papule removal procedure – he is one of the most experienced doctors performing this treatment in Australia.

 How will I know if I have PPPs?